rivalitaet/dslab-martin/readme.txt

 Client
 ------

- * 98% works
+ * All commands work
- * does not react to closed controllers
+ * Does not react to closed controllers

 Controller
 ----------

- * 90 % works
- * Handling of nodes need to be improved.
+ * Everything should work

 Node
 ----

- * fully works like in specification
+ * Everything works